-The costs below include estimates of lab analysis to determine how much alum to add (Table 4.0-3) and the cost of applying the alum (Table 4.0-4).
+The costs below include estimates of lab analysis to determine how much alum to add (Table 6.1-3) and the cost of applying the alum (Table 6.1-4).
 The application rate could be higher, but the example rate of 50 gAl/m2 was successfully used in other hardwater lakes similar to the CalMan lakes.
 Not included are costs for collecting the cores for determining the amount of alum to add or the cost of monitoring that would be necessary during the treatment.
 A 3-year monitoring plan to determine the success of the treatments is discussed below.
 The costs below include the mobilization cost if only one lake were treated.
 It is likely the setup cost would be less if more than 1 lake were treated.

-Table 4.0-3.Number of cores to measure mobile sedimentphosphorus.A detailed core is 0-6cm/1cm and 6-12cm/2cm and the othercores are a composite of 0-5 cm.
+Table 4.1-3.
+Number of cores to measure mobile sediment phosphorus.
+A detailed core is 0-6cm/1cm and 6-12cm/2cm and the other cores are a composite of 0-5 cm.

+Number of

-Number Number of Number of Cost
+Number of Detailed Number of

-of cores detailed cores sections 0031
+Cores Cores Sections Cost

 Round 6 1 14 \$2,310

 Boot 3 1 11 \$1,815

 Long 9 3 33 \$5,445

 Becker 7 1 15 \$2,475